VikSil/DevOps_with_Kubernetes/Part1/Exercise_1.09/README.md

             pathType: Prefix
             backend:
             service:
-                name: todo-app-service
+                name: log-output-service
                 port:
-                number: 3012
+                number: 3011

 ### Commands

 - This exercise used the same cluster that was created for [exercise 1.07](https://raw.githubusercontent.com/VikSil/DevOps_with_Kubernetes/refs/heads/trunk/Part1/Exercise_1.07/Exercise_1.07_commands.png).
 Loadbalancer HTTP port `80` is exposed to outside requests on `localhost:3011`.

-- Ingress for `todo-app` was removed to prevent a clash.
+- Ingress for `log-output` service was removed to prevent a clash.

 ![Commands for Exercise 1.09](https://raw.githubusercontent.com/VikSil/DevOps_with_Kubernetes/refs/heads/trunk/Part1/Exercise_1.09/Exercise_1.09_commands.png)